SudoSharma/bimpm_implementation/README.md

 # Requirements
 ## Environment
 Please create a new conda environment using the `environment.yml`  or `environment_cpu.yml` file if your development environment doesn't have a GPU.
+You can change the name of the environment in the `yml` file.

-    conda create --name {my_env} -f=environment.yml
+    conda create --file=environment.yml

 ## System
 - OS: Ubuntu 16.04 LTS (64 bit)